 Why are your child’s “triggers” so important to be aware of when it comes to losing your temper, or your kids acting out?
-Many parents I talk to on the Parental Support Line are mystified by their child’s behavior.
+Many parents I talk to on the 1-on-1 Coaching are mystified by their child’s behavior.
 They feel like they’re walking through a minefield at home—where something, anything, could set their child off at any moment.
 This is an incredibly tough feeling for parents to deal with, and many feel at a loss about how to stop it; as a result, they feel defeated and hopeless.
 However, it is possible to turn things around.

 Itís not the situation or the feeling thatís the problem; itís how kids think about these things and what they say to themselves that causes problems.